-In addition to letting natural light into your home, sliding glass doors can also help filter light and preserve privacy.
-Finding window coverings that fit sliding glass doors can be a challenge, however.
+Sliding glass doors let natural light into your home, but they can also filter light and preserve privacy.
+However, finding window coverings that fit sliding glass doors can be a challenge.

 The newest trend is to use indoor plantation shutters for sliding glass doors.
 Due to their large openings and sliding capabilities, a sliding glass door or any other sliding door can be difficult to find window coverings.
 Plantation shutters are a great way to dress sliding doors.
-They tend to be both appealing and practical at the same time, combining durability with the look of shutters.
+They tend to be appealing and practical simultaneously, combining durability with the look of shutters.
 Shutters are highly customizable, making them a perfect choice for this application.

 Overview of Plantation Shutters and Their Benefits